alephium/docs/docs/ralph/getting-started.md

     assert!(alphRemaining!(caller) >= 1 alph, 0)
   }

-  // Function `f4` is readonly because emit events will not change the world state fn f4() -> () {
+  // Function `f4` is readonly because event emission will not change the world state fn f4() -> () {
     emit State(a, b)
   }